-Using Quicken to manage your finances makes the process easier.
-This is made even simpler when you can connect your Quicken software directly to your financial and banking institutions to access your account.
+Using Quicken can make managing your finances easier—even more so when you can connect your Quicken software directly to your financial and banking institutions to access your account.

-Financial transaction downloading lets you quickly import transaction data directly from your bank or other financial institution (FI), saving you the time and effort required to enter that data manually.
+Quicken's digital tools include paying your bills online and downloading a record of your financial transactions.
+It also offers a service called Direct Connect that lets you quickly import transaction data directly from your bank or other financial institution.
+This will save you the time and effort required to enter that data manually.

-You can also find out if your financial institution supports Quicken on the web by reviewing the Intuit OFX Connectivity page.
+You can also find out whether your financial institution supports Quicken on the web by reviewing the Intuit OFX Connectivity page.

-If one of your financial institutions isn't listed, you can still avoid manually entering transaction data using Express Web Connect.
-When Quicken attempts to connect to a financial institution that doesn't support Direct Connect, it will attempt to use Express Web Connect, which is the most common connection type.
+If one of your financial institutions isn't listed, you can still avoid manually entering transaction data by using Web Connect.
+When Quicken attempts to connect to a financial institution that doesn't support Direct Connect, it will attempt to use Web Connect, which is the most common connection type.

 You can also automatically enter transactions and update balances in Quicken by logging into your financial institution account through its website and looking for a "Download to Quicken" link or button, or a link for "Web Connect."

 How to Tell Which Connection Option You're Using